Persons Insured for an Earnings-related Pension in Finland (OSF)

 insurance, social insurance, pensions, earnings-related pensions, employment relationship, employees, wages, self-employed

 Covered by the earnings-related pension scheme

 Persons covered by the earnings-related pension scheme refer to those who have been employed or self-employed during the statistical year or earlier.
-In other words, the earnings-related pension scheme covers those persons who are entitled to earnings-related pension at the time of the pension contingency or who already receive some pension based on their employment history.
+In other words, the earnings-related pension scheme covers those persons who are entitled to an earnings-related pension at the time of the pension contingency or who already receive a pension based on their employment history.

 Earnings-related pension act

-Persons are classified as covered by all the earnings-related pension acts under which they have been insured during their employment history.
+Persons are classified as covered by all earnings-related pension acts under which they have been insured during their employment history.

 Earnings-related pension sector

 Persons are classified into pension sectors based on the earnings-related pension acts applicable during their employment history.
 If they have been employed in both the private and public sector, they will be included in the figures for both sectors.

 Employed at the end of the statistical year